 Personal Finance Is 99% Behavioral

 Personal finance guru Dave Ramsey famously says that personal finance is 20% finance and 80% behavioral.
 We think he’s low-balling the behavioral component.
 Behavior is everything!
-The choices you make day in and day out are what will determine how well you live.
+The countless daily choices you make are what will determine how well you live.
 The rest is determined by luck and the circumstances you found yourself in at birth.
 Not everyone starts life in the same place.
 So all you can do is control your behaviors within your environment.

 The reason that tracking your personal savings rate is so powerful is that it serves as a nice summary of your behaviors.
 If you tell me that you bring home $250K per year but only save $20K annually (an 8% personal savings rate), then I’ll know you’re probably not going to be able to retire the way someone earning $250K a year should be able to, unless you make big behavioral changes.

 It serves as the easiest way to find out how badly you have lifestyle inflation.